Tenjiku shogi: Range jumping pieces

 That is, bishop and rook generals cannot jump over any other range-jumping piece.

 The range jumpers can nevertheless capture each other, even if they cannot jump over each other and there are other pieces outside the ranking in the way.
 (For example, though a rook general cannot jump over an enemy great general, it may still capture the great general.)
-They cannot capture a king or prince by jumping, but can do so without jumping.
+This extends to the king and prince, which can be captured with or without jumping (even though they have no range-jumping ability).

 Some descriptions of the game do not limit this ability to moves making a capture.
 However, most mention that these pieces have two types of move, ranging and range jumping, suggesting that the capture rule may have been mistakenly omitted.

 Multiple captures

-The lion, lion hawk, soaring eagle and horned falcon have sequential multiple-capture abilities, called "lion moves".
+The lion, lion hawk, free eagle, soaring eagle and horned falcon have sequential multiple-capture abilities, called "lion moves".
 The fire demon can "burn" multiple pieces simultaneously.
 These unusual moves are described below.

 Other

 The heavenly tetrarch cannot move to an adjacent square, and has other idiosyncrasies; the fire demon 'burns' adjacent pieces.
 This is best described below.